pingevt/d8-missing-parts/presentation/presentation.md

 ![right fit](images/mann_paragraphs_be.png)

-- define color theme
+- Define color theme
-- define Image alignment
+- Define image alignment
-- define Image shape
+- Define image shape
-- define background shape (hidden|circle|square)
+- Define background shape (hidden|circle|square)
-- define background message
+- Define background message

 ^Allow for an easier author experience
 There is one place to add content, and then can tweak settings